What’s the Latest on Windstar’s Refurbishment of Wind Star, Wind Spirit and Wind Surf?

 Wind Star

-The Project: The 148-guest Wind Star underwent the first stage of upgrades while in Lisbon in November 2023.
-In this phase one (of two), the ship’s reception area received expanded seating and retail space, the Lounge that’s adjacent to the Yacht Club Cafe was spruced up with new furniture and lighting, and the World Spa by Windstar and gym were revitalized, and new equipment was installed.
+The Project: The 148-guest Wind Star has completed both stages of upgrades.
+As such, the ship’s reception area received expanded seating and retail space, the Lounge that’s adjacent to the Yacht Club Cafe was spruced up with new furniture and lighting, and the World Spa by Windstar and gym were revitalized.
+New fitness equipment was installed.
 The pool deck, one of Wind Star’s most social places, has a new pool and Jacuzzi, an extended pool bar, and fresh pops of color via new outdoor seating and lounging.
 The Owner’s Suite was completely redesigned.

-Wind Star’s technology has also gotten a major upgrade, with new, larger flatscreen televisions in all staterooms and suites and Starlink Wi-Fi.
+Wind Star’s technology has also gotten a major upgrade, with new, larger flatscreen televisions in all staterooms and suites.

-What’s next?
-The second phase of Wind Star’s “Setting Sails” project takes place in December 2025.
-On tap: Guest staterooms will be remodeled.
-Amphora, its primary restaurant, and Veranda, it’s ship-top café for lunch and breakfast, will also be completely redecorated.
+Amphora, its primary restaurant, and Veranda, it’s ship-top café for lunch and breakfast, have also been completely redecorated.

 Wind Spirit